 - If the student is a first-time, first-year undergraduate student who withdraws within the first 30 days of the term, then that student may not be eligible to receive specific financial aid awards. - Critical: Students and parents who do not complete all required processes for federal/state financial aid PRIOR TO the withdrawal may not be eligible to receive any federal/ state financial aid.
 This could mean a 100% loss of federal/ state financial aid.
-Processes include but are not limited to: supplying verification documents, completing the Stafford loan entrance counseling online form, signing the Stafford Loan promissory note, and signing the Parent PLUS promissory note.
+Processes include but are not limited to: supplying verification documents, completing the Direct Loan entrance counseling online, signing the Direct Loan promissory note, and signing the Parent PLUS promissory note.